OferPeery/CheckersGame/README.md

 ## License

 This application was developed as part of the Object Oriented Programming with C# and .NET Course, lectured by Guy Ronen in Reichman University.
-This project is licensed under the MIT License (see License.md for more details).
+This project is licensed under the MIT License (see `LICENSE` file for more details).
 We do not own any of the photos in this app, nor the game rules.